- Nine out of ten marketers find repurposing content more effective than creating and publishing brand new content.

 Where possible, link back from repurposed content to your blog content.

-For example, this is at the bottom of one of our repurposed Medium posts, linking straight back to this blog:
+This is at the bottom of one of our repurposed Medium posts, linking straight back to this blog:

 Doing so won’t always give you direct SEO benefits, but people clicking through to your blog can help you indirectly, such as when they: